How Long Is Rotisserie Chicken Good for in the Fridge?

 4. Remove Excess Juices:

-Before storing, pat the chicken dry to remove any excess juices, as these can accelerate spoilage.
+Before storing, pat the chicken dry to remove any excess juices, as they can speed up spoilage.

 Can You Freeze Rotisserie Chicken?

-Freezing is an excellent method to extend the rotisserie chicken fridge life when you’re not planning to eat it within a few days.
+Freezing is an excellent method to extend the shelf life of rotisserie chicken when you don’t plan to eat it within a few days.
 Proper freezing preserves its flavor, texture, and safety for months.
 Here’s how to do it effectively:

 1. Preparation for Freezing: